-- 1.1 This policy has been prepared under Section 5 of the Licensing Act 2003 ("the Act") and was approved by Pendle Borough Council as Licensing Authority and became effective on (date of adoption to be added).
-It will be kept under review and as a minimum will be reviewed no later than December 2020, unless statute changes.
-Unless otherwise stated any references to the Council are to the Pendle Licensing Authority. - 1.2 In preparing this policy the Council (has consulted) with and considered the views of a wide range of people and organisations including: - Parish and Town Councils - Member of parliament - Representatives of existing licence holders including - The British Beer and Pub Association - The responsible authorities namely: - Lancashire Police - Lancashire Fire and Rescue Service - Pendle Borough Council Regeneration and Environmental Health - Lancashire County Council Children's Social Care - Lancashire Trading Standards - Charitable organisations that deal with the social impact of alcohol misuse - 1.2 This policy also has regard to the guidance issued by the Secretary of State under Section 182 of the Licensing Act 2003. - 1.3 We will carry out its functions under the Act with a view to promoting the licensing objectives namely: - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm - 1.4 We have the overall approach of encouraging the responsible promotion of licensed activities.
+- 1.1 This policy has been prepared under Section 5 of the Licensing Act 2003 ("the Act") and was approved by Pendle Borough Council and is effective from 6th January 2021.
+It will be kept under review and as a minimum will be reviewed no later than December 2026, unless statute changes.
+Unless otherwise stated any references to the Council are to the Pendle Licensing Authority.

+- 1.2 In preparing this policy the Council has consulted with and considered the views of a wide range of people and organisations including:

+- Parish and Town Councils

+- Member of Parliament

+- The British Beer and Pub Association

+- The responsible authorities namely:

+- a) Lancashire Constabulary

+- b) Lancashire Fire and Rescue Service

+- c) Pendle Borough Council Environmental Health

+- d) Pendle Borough Council Health & Safety

+- e) Pendle Borough Council Planning

+- f) Lancashire County Council Children's Social Care

+- g) Lancashire Trading Standards

+- h) Public Health

+- i) Home Office Immigration

+- Licensing Authorities adjoining the Borough

+- Charitable organisations that deal with the social impact of alcohol misuse

+- 1.3 This policy also has regard to the guidance issued by the Secretary of State under Section 182 of the Licensing Act 2003.

+- 1.4 We will carry out its functions under the Act with a view to promoting the licensing objectives, namely:

+- The prevention of crime and disorder

+- Public safety

+- The prevention of public nuisance

+- The protection of children from harm

+- 1.5 We have the overall approach of encouraging the responsible promotion of licensed activities.
 However, in the interests of all its residents, it will not tolerate irresponsible licensed activity.
 Following relevant representations we will refuse applications, restrict hours and activities or impose conditions where it is appropriate to do so to promote the licensing objectives.
-It will undertake effective enforcement to address premises where there are problems, in partnership with key agencies such as the Police, Trading Standards and the Security Industry Authority. - 1.5 This policy is concerned with the regulation of licensable activities on licensed premises, by qualifying clubs and at temporary events.
-The conditions that the we attach to the various licences will focus on matters that are relevant to the four licensing objectives and will centre upon the premises that are being used for licensable activities. - 1.6 We aware however that the prevention of public nuisance is widely defined in the Act and can include low-level nuisance perhaps affecting a few people living locally as well as major disturbance affecting the whole community.
+It will undertake effective enforcement to address premises where there are problems, in partnership with key agencies such as the Police, Trading Standards, Immigration and the Security Industry Authority.

+- 1.6 This policy is concerned with the regulation of licensable activities on licensed premises, by qualifying clubs and at temporary events.
+The conditions that we attach to the various licences will focus on matters that are relevant to the four licensing objectives and will centre upon the premises that are being used for licensable activities.

+- 1.7 We aware however that the prevention of public nuisance is widely defined in the Act and can include low-level nuisance perhaps affecting a few people living locally as well as major disturbance affecting the whole community.
 It may also include, in appropriate circumstances, the reduction of the living and working amenity and environment of other people living and working in the area of the licensed premises.
-Public nuisance may also arise as a result of the adverse effects of artificial light, dust, odour and insects or where its effect is prejudicial to health.

-1.7 We will monitor the effect of this policy throughout the period it covers through licensing liaison meetings with representatives of licence holders and also by way of meetings with the responsible authorities.
+Public nuisance may also arise as a result of the adverse effects of artificial light, dust, odour and insects or where its effect is prejudicial to health. - 1.8 We will monitor the effect of this policy throughout the period it covers through licensing liaison meetings with representatives of licence holders and also by way of meetings with the responsible authorities.